hologramkrypt/assets/README.md

 git clone https://github.com/hologramkrypt/assets.git
 ```

-i do recommend following the structure of having wallpapers in a hidden folder within the home directory. it should be located in ***~/.wallpapers***. this keeps manipulating the folders and adding/removing your own wallpapers a simple. also i hate having my wallpapers in my ***~/Pictures*** directory.
+i do recommend following the structure of having wallpapers in a hidden folder within the home directory. it should be located in ***~/.wallpapers***. this keeps manipulating the folders and adding/removing your own wallpapers simple. also i hate having my wallpapers in my ***~/Pictures*** directory.

 ## applications